What is the Difference Between Equity Release and a Lifetime Mortgage?

 A home reversion plan is a different form of equity release.
 It enables you to sell all or part of your home to a third party, although, as with a lifetime mortgage, you can continue to occupy the house until you pass away.
 The third party may offer you a lump sum, or a regular income, in exchange for a portion of the equity of your house.

-Once the house is sold, this company will take a share of the profits according to how much of the home you sold to them in the first place - for example, if you sell 50% of your home in exchange for £75,000 in cash, the home reversion company would be entitled to 50% of the proceeds from the sale of your property after you pass away.
+Once the house is sold, this company will take a share of the profits according to how much of the home you sold to them in the first place.
+For example, if you sell 50% of your home in exchange for £75,000 in cash, the home reversion company would be entitled to 50% of the proceeds from the sale of your property after you pass away.